We are sorry, this course is not open for registration yet.

-We will have room for 2 camper RV parking spots in 2023.
-RV spots are filled.
+We will have room for 2 camper RV parking spots in 2024.

 You MUST be self-contained.
-They may be a possibility for 20 amp electric hookup with very long extension cord, but access to power is not guaranteed.
+There may be a possibility for 20 amp electric hookup with very long extension cord, but access to power is not guaranteed.

 Campers and staff eat together in the dining hall.
 Breakfast, lunch, and dinner will be served in the dining hall at designated times starting with lunch on arrival day and ending with breakfast on move out day.
 The menu will consist of healthy, filling food for omnivores as well as vegetarians.
-We are sorry but we can not cater to specific dietary restrictions and suggest campers that have special needs supplement the meals as needed.
+We are sorry but we cannot cater to specific dietary restrictions and suggest campers that have special needs supplement the meals as needed.
+There is no refrigeration available for campers, so please plan on bringing an ice cooler or a plug-in cooler to keep your personal food fresh.
+Ice will be available at camp free of charge.
 Grocery Stores are about 30 minutes from Camp.

 - Each working participant will be permitted to bring their registered working dog, plus one additional non-working dog at no additional fee.
 Additional non-working dogs will be permitted based on available space and there will be an additional fee.
+Please note that in the standard rate, multiple housing, we are allowing no more than 2 dogs per person.
 The additional dog(s) may not pose any safety, handling or other concerns during camp.